helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ### Transposition and inversion

-`Shift + Up` and `Shift + Down` hotkeys transpose selected notes one octave up or down. `Alt + Shift + Up` and `Alt + Shift + Down` are used for the less common transposition to the next or previous key in the circle of fifths (simply put, it's a transposition by +5 or -5, or by the closest equivalent of a perfect fifth in other temperaments, e.g. +18 or -18 for 31-edo, etc).
+`Shift + Up` and `Shift + Down` hotkeys transpose selected notes one octave up or down. `Alt + Shift + Up` and `Alt + Shift + Down` are used for the less common transposition to the next or previous key in the circle of fifths (simply put, it's a transposition by +7 or -7 semitones in the 12-tone temperament, or by the closest equivalent of a perfect fifth in other temperaments, e.g. +18 or -18 for 31-edo, etc).

 Use `Control + Up` and `Control + Down` for chord inversion (don't confuse it with melodic inversion, which is triggered by `Alt + I` hotkey).
 Chord inversion treats selected notes as chord(s); the lowest note in each chord moves one octave up (or the highest note moves one octave down), all others stay in place.